void-sign/noesis/docs/RESTRUCTURE_RESTART.md

 git checkout restructure-state-20250513212544
 ```

-## Method 2: Using Saved Structure Files
+## Method 3: Using Saved Structure Files Directly

-If you don't have access to Git or prefer to recreate manually:
+If you need to restore a specific saved state manually:

 ```bash
 # For bash users